Blossom End Rot: Causes, Prevention, and Treatment

 This post may contain affiliate links.
 Read my full disclosure here.

 While annoying, blossom end rot (BER) is treatable and preventable.
 Caught early, your odds of a successful tomato crop are still good.
-In this post, I’ll talk about blossom end rot causes, prevention and control; plus several photos to help you ID the problem and common mistakes to avoid.
+In this post, I’ll talk about blossom end rot causes, prevention and control.
+I include several photos to help you ID the problem and common mistakes to avoid.

-This calcium deficiency is not caused by a plant disease like a fungus or bacteria.
+This calcium deficiency is not a disease, or a problem with fungus or bacteria.
 (Fungicides and insecticide won’t help.)
+Problems start inside the fruit before they become visible outside.

 Why don’t the plants get enough calcium to the fruit?